 The Isibindi Family

-A family business, we don’t think of ourselves as a corporate, we don’t operate lodges that we don’t own, every one of our camps we have built and we run.
-It starts as an Isibindi vision, it evolves and unfolds into somewhere special, an exceptional location with considered spaces, where we would have chosen for our honeymoon or wanted to take our children to holiday.
+A family business, we don’t operate lodges that we don’t own, every one of our camps we have built and we run.
+It starts as an Isibindi vision, it evolves and unfolds into somewhere special, an exceptional location with considered spaces, which we would have chosen for our honeymoon or wanted to take our children to holiday.
 Having happy staff is an integral part of our business, we have a lot of fun at Isibindi doing what we do and we want to share that with you.
 We live by the motto courage & fun.